All About Howth / Environmental data

 - The Howth Special Amenity Area has a total area of 547 hectares.

-- This comprises Ireland's Eye (28 hectares) and the heathland, woods, cliffs and wooded residential areas of the south-eastern half of the peninsula (519 hectares).
+- It includes Ireland’s Eye (28 hectares) and the heathland, woods, cliffs, shingle beaches and wooded residential areas of the south-eastern half of the Howth peninsula (519 hectares).
+These areas have a rich diversity of flora and fauna, and include protected species such as the Green-winged Orchid and the Red Squirrel.

-- If the property is included in the area of the SAAO for Howth then the exemptions from planning permission under Class 1 of the Planning & Development Regulations 2001 do not apply.
+- If a property is included in the area of the SAAO for Howth then the exemptions from planning permission under Class 1 of the Planning & Development Regulations 2001 do not apply.
+In practice this means that most types of development require planning permission from the planning authority.
+The Council’s Planning Department should be consulted before carrying out any works.

 Ecology of Howth Head